ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* scope_entities

 The entities defining the scope of the field definition.
-Allowed are Element Sets, Modeling Plies and Oriented Selection Sets.
+Allowed are Element Sets, Modeling Plies, and Oriented Selection Sets.

 <a id="compolyx.FieldDefinition.serialize"></a>